This designer is creating fashion prints from maths equations - Local News 8

 Gueye, who had long harbored fashion aspirations from her childhood when she made clothes for her dolls, pondered what if she took the equations she taught to create drawings and prints for clothing?

-Soon after that classroom moment, her brand Diarrablu was born and she now uses math concepts such as geometric transformations and quadratic transformations to create multiple prints in bold colors.
+on after that classroom moment, her brand Diarrablu started using math concepts such as geometric transformations and quadratic transformations to create multiple prints in bold colors.

 “My work is fully focused on the use of mathematics for the creative process,” she told CNN.

-One of her prints (pictured above) — the Joal print — was inspired by a class on exponential and quadratic functions.
+ne of her prints (pictured above) — the Joal print — was inspired by a class on exponential and quadratic functions, she says.

 According to Gueye, the seashell shapes were digitally-generated and graphed to create clam seashell shapes on swimsuits, kimonos, and dresses.